Ulster County Medical Malpractice Attorneys – Frequently Asked Questions – Video

 Doctors have an obligation… Doctors, nurses, hospitals… have an obligation to ensure that the patient understands the benefits, the risks, and the alternatives to any medical treatment.
 In other words – if you’re going to take this antibiotic, it may cure your infection, but you may become deaf.

 That’s the kind of thing that the patient needs to be told ahead of time – and if they are not given an accurate picture of the benefits, risks, and alternatives – they are not given a proper informed consent.
 And that’s what the law requires and there’s a special statute on it.

-To ensure that a patient gets proper informed consent, doctors, typically will have you sign some papers, which is the fist step.
-Besides signing a piece of paper saying I’ve been told these benefits, you need to make sure that the patient truly understands what the benefit of having surgery or treatment is, what the risks… and what are the alternative.
+To ensure that a patient gets proper informed consent, doctors typically will have you sign some papers – which is the fist step.
+Besides signing a piece of paper saying I’ve been told these benefits, you need to make sure that the patient truly understands what the benefit of having surgery or treatment is, what the risks are, and what are the alternatives.